 - What are sensory impairments?

-A sensory impairment is something that affects your hearing, vision or both your hearing and vision.
+A sensory impairment affects your hearing, vision or both your hearing and vision.

 Different types of sensory impairments include: